 Motorcycling can be dangerous, and veteran motorcyclists are not embarrassed to admit it.
-If you’ve been injured by a careless driver while you were motorcycling in the greater Raleigh area, arrange at once to discuss your legal rights with a Raleigh motorcycle accident attorney.
+If you’ve been injured by a careless driver while you were motorcycling in the greater Raleigh area, arrange at once to discuss your legal rights with a law firm handling motorcycle accidents in Raleigh.

 More than 82,000 serious motorcycle accident injuries occurred in the United States in 2018, including more than 4,900 fatal injuries.
 Motorcycle accident survivors frequently sustain catastrophic injuries – traumatic brain injuries and spinal cord damage, for example.